-- 9.8.1 If the biochar is sold to a processor, trader, or user, a transfer certificate about the carbon sink potential of the biochar may be issued.
+- 9.8.1 If the biochar is sold to a Biochar Processor, Biochar Trader, or user, a transfer document about the carbon sink potential of the biochar may be issued.
 However, the carbon sink potential is not a registered C-sink and cannot be traded as such before the biochar is not verifiably applied to soil or another C-sink matrix. - 9.8.2 The buyer of the biochar (i.e., a Biochar Trader, processor, or user), can become certified and deliver verified documentation and tracking of the biochar's end use so that C-sink certificates can be issued. - 9.8.3 If the traded biochar is mixed to compost, manure, fertilizer, feed etc., the biochar cannot be burned or decompose anymore.
-Traded biochar-mixes containing > 500 l biochar per client and year must be tracked to the application field.
-When biochar-mixes are traded in smaller units and with total annual amounts per client and year that are below 500 l, the GPS tracking to the field is not necessary, but the name and address of the buying farmer and the amount and type of sold biochar must be registered using invoice sheets or delivery bulletins.
+Traded biochar-mixes containing > 1 t CO2e from biochar per client and year must be tracked to the application field.
+When biochar-mixes are traded in smaller units and with total annual amounts per client and year that contain less than 1 t CO2e from biochar, the GPS tracking to the field is not necessary, but the name and address of the buying farmer and the amount and type of sold biochar must be registered using invoice sheets or delivery bulletins.

-10. C-Sink Units and Swiss Carbon Register
+10. C-Sink Units and Global C-Sink Registry